Supporting imagery

 Imagine you grab the Game Boy’s Wave channel, multiply it by five and add a noise channel: That’s pretty much the offering of the Virtual Boy’s sound chip.
 You can also think of it as a sibling of the PC Engine’s.

 In the motherboard there’s another chip called Virtual Sound Unit or ‘VSU’ that provides the sound capabilities.
-The PSG relies on internal RAM to store five wave tables and a register file to configure each of the six channels available.
+The PSG relies on internal RAM to store five wavetables and a register file to configure each of the six channels available.
 Registers are 8-bit wide while the internal RAM is connected to a 6-bit data bus (the CPU will still treat 6-bit words as a single byte, but the upper two bits are discarded).

 Each wave is made of 32 PCM samples (encoded in 6-bit values).
-Channels have a panning control setting (with a volume level from 0 to 15 for each left and right) and a 11-bit frequency control.
+Channels have a panning control setting (with a volume level from 0 to 15 for each left and right) and an 11-bit frequency control.

 There’s also a basic envelope control for each channel that makes the volume grow or decay over time.
 The fifth channel supports more effects, namely a sweeping function to progressively shift the frequency and a modulator to alter the waveform based on some values stored in the internal RAM.